 There are also areas that the UK government recommends you avoid.
 Well, the usual “all but essential travel” warning.
 Those are Hela and Southern Highlands provinces.
 That’s because of tribal fighting.
 Also, take care around Enga and Western Highlands provinces.
-There’s been more trouble with fighting here than usual.
-If you are planning to travel to any of these areas, go with security.

 So at the end of the day, Papua New Guinea is safe to visit right now.
 Many do visit.
 But it’s just important to keep in mind that things don’t work as you’d expect them to here…

 Then pop your email address in below and we’ll send you a FREE copy of ‘How to Travel the World on $10 a Day!’